 In past years, in many circles of selling, lack of sleep was a “badge of honor”.
 But this badge may come with a high price.
 Effective sales training will teach you the value of sleep to your selling career.

 I grew up in a sales culture where busyness was equated with productivity.
-“Look how busy I am,” says the hard working account manager or entrepreneur, as he or she whips out a full calendar of sales appointments.
-The popular joke was:
+“Look how busy I am,” says the hard-working account manager or entrepreneur.

 “We’ll sleep when we’re dead.”